TenneG/TenneG/README.md

 - 🌱 Currently learning: How to cook
 - 🎮 Currently playing: Binding of Issac
-- 📺 Currently watching: American Horror Stories
+- 📺 Currently watching: American Horror Story

 - 🎥 Fun fact: I've watched most of what Netflix has to offer